Zainab-Omar/post-grad-ruby-projects/README.md

 misunderstanding the project.
 It also shows that you've thought a bit about the user experience.

-In addition, we also recommend writing some documentation for the project and storing it in a `README.md` file.
+We also recommend writing some documentation for the project and storing it in a `README.md` file.
 This documentation should include instructions for setting up the project and what dependencies, if any, the project relies on.
 It can also include context that will help frame your project.
-Maybe you built it with the intention of solving a specific problem.
+Maybe you built it intending to solve a specific problem.
 Include this in the `README.md`.

 ## Deploy as a Ruby Gem